Changes in Crane Operator Standards

 Certified Utility Crane Prep Course

-Our Utility Crane Safety Training Course is OSHA-compliant, and our online version meets OSHA’s requirement for classroom instruction.
+Our Utility Crane Safety Training Course is OSHA Aligned, and our online version meets OSHA’s requirement for classroom instruction.
 This course covers anatomy and components, stability concepts, rigging considerations, safe operations, and common risks.

 In summary, crane safety training is important.
 Taking shortcuts may save time, but not your life.